Hi. I’m Michelle!

 ( 1) ADVANCING INDIGENOUS PEOPLE AND RECONCILIATION

-In addition to receiving the above award, I currently lead the Reconciliation Action & Accountability Network (RAAN) with dedicated employers who collaborate to advance TRC Call to Action #92.
+In addition to receiving the above ABEX award, I currently lead the Reconciliation Action & Accountability Network (RAAN) with dedicated employers who collaborate to advance TRC Call to Action #92.

 Both of my businesses work together to advance reconciliation and encourage Indigenous leadership in careers and entrepreneurship.

 My father, the late Stanford Sparvier, was an RCMP Officer who dedicated his career to policing and justice.
-He was my role model and why I dedicate my personal and professional career to advancing reconciliation.
+He was my role model and is the reason why I dedicate my personal and professional career to advancing reconciliation.
 You cannot change the past, however, you can do your very best to create a better future when we work together.

 I keep Dad’s legacy alive by working fiercely toward my goals and by ensuring there is Indigenous representation and decision-making ability in the in the sectors listed above.
+My Regina Police Service Board position allows me to create impact to enhance relations between Indigenous People and police services.
+This is something where Dad was a change maker!

 ( 3 ) BEING AN INDIGENOUS LEADER AND ROLE MODEL